uptrace/bun/CONTRIBUTING.md

 ## Running tests

-To run tests, you need Docker which starts PostgreSQL and MySQL servers:
+To run tests, you need
+- docker
+- docker-compose
+- gcc

+which start PostgreSQL and MySQL servers, and build cgo:

 ```shell
 cd internal/dbtest